 He opens the front door, ford lays on the stairs in front of him, a bullet through his skull, blood staining the white marble of the steps, art freezes up, his eyes transfixed on the old man.
-Yelling and struggle can be heard from up stares, he runs up the stairs, momentarily slipping on fords blood but quickly regaining his stabability.
+Yelling and struggle can be heard from up stairs, he runs up them with panic, momentarily slipping on fords blood but quickly regaining his stability.
 Many of the kids are nowhere to be seen.
 Two ACF agents are ahead struggling with number two and number eight, “put them down!” art yells with a strong voice he has never really heard before.

 How many was it?
 One?
 Two?
 Five?
 Shots into his chest, the pain was so… violent, angry.
-The moment his head slammed against the hard floor he found himself back in the white plain he had come used too.
+The moment his head slammed against the hard floor he found himself back in the white foggy hellhole he had come used too.

 He was right next to the dome of feathers now, it was so beautiful…

 Red dripped onto the spiraling white feathers off of himself.
 The dome opened and art saw a face starring back at him from underneath, sally’s face.
 “Please” the boy said desperately, “keep my down pure”.

 Artious shed a tear while staring at the boy, “protect me!” sally exclaimed with emotion.